agneshew/agneshew/README.md

 Currently, I want to create an application - Question Generator for Qualification Interviews ❓❔🗳

-At the same time, in my free time I practice your skills in Java with CodingBat.
-You can find solutions in my CodingBatJava repository.
+At the same time, in my free time I practice your skills in Java.
+You can find task solutions in my CodingBatJava and Codility repository.

 You can find me on [![linkedin badge](https://raw.githubusercontent.com/agneshew/agneshew/main/linkedin-3-16.png)](https://www.linkedin.com/in/agnieszkahewusz)